 Genotyping tests, such as cytochrome P450 tests, may speed up the identification of medications that are more likely to be better processed by your body.
 Ideally, better processing would lead to fewer side effects and improved effectiveness.
-Cytochrome P450 tests are generally used only when initial antidepressant treatments aren't successful.
+CYP450 tests are generally used only when initial antidepressant treatments aren't successful.

 Genotyping tests are also used in other areas of medicine.
-The 2D6 test can help determine whether certain cancer medications, such as tamoxifen for breast cancer, are likely to be effective.
-The 2C9 test can help determine appropriate dosing of the blood thinner warfarin (Coumadin) to reduce the risks of adverse effects.
+For example, the CYP2D6 test can help determine whether certain cancer medications, such as tamoxifen for breast cancer, are likely to be more effective.
+The CYP2C9 test can help determine appropriate dosing of the blood thinner warfarin to reduce the risks of adverse effects.

 - Steimer W. Pharmacogenetics and psychoactive drug therapy: Ready for the patient?
 Therapeutic Drug Monitoring.
 2010;32:381.